hyperglyph/hyperglyph/spec/glyph_spec.rst

 a glyph server SHOULD transform a response of a solitary blob object into a http response, using the content-type attribute.

-glyph clients SHOULD return an response with an unknown encoding as a blob.
+glyph clients SHOULD return an response with an unknown encoding as a blob, and SHOULD set the url attribute of the blob object.

+a blob object should expose a content_type property, and a file like object.

 extensions
 ==========